balena-io/docs/pages/learn/accounts/enterprise-sso.md

 ## Link a SAML Identity Provider

 To enable Single Sign-On (SSO) for balenaCloud organizations, you must establish a connection with your external Identity Provider (IdP).
+BalenaCloud supports all SAML 2.0 Identity Providers, we have provided examples for Microsoft Entra ID (formerly Azure AD) and Google Workspace.
 This process assumes that you have already configured a [SAML 2.0 IdP and possess an XML certificate][ms-saml] ready for upload.

 1. To configure an Identity Provider, you must be logged in as the `Administrator` of an organization subscribed to an [Enterprise plan](https://www.balena.io/pricing).
 2. From the balenaCloud dashboard, select the [Identity Provider](https://dashboard.balena-cloud.com/identity-provider) option from the left sidebar.